otam-mato/nodejs_mysql_web_app_HELM_AZURE_AKS_deployment/README.md

-# Node.JS + MySQL Web App.<br><br>HELM deployment and upgrading on a Kubernetes cluster launched on MS Azure AKS.
+# Node.JS + MySQL Web App.<br><br>HELM deployment and upgrading the app on a Kubernetes cluster launched on MS Azure AKS.

 <br>